🇿🇼 Zimbabwe Squad for ICC Men’s T20 World Cup 2026 – Full Team List & Key Players

 Final Word

-Key players include Sikandar Raza, Ryan Burl, Blessing Muzarabani, and Brendan Taylor.
+Sikandar Raza, Ryan Burl, Blessing Muzarabani and Brendan Taylor are expected to play key roles.

-Zimbabwe is in Group B with Australia, Sri Lanka, Ireland, and Oman.
+Zimbabwe are in Group B with Australia, Sri Lanka, Ireland and Oman.